Notices from the U.S. Embassy in Mexico

 Department of State travel information and publications are available at Internet address: http://travel.state.gov.
 U.S. travelers may hear recorded information by calling the Department of State in Washington, D.C. at 202-647-5225 from their touchtone telephone, or receive information by automated telefax by dialing 202-647-3000 from their fax machine.

 Please direct further inquiries to the Embassy’s e-mail address, ccs@usembassy.net.mx.
-The telephone number of the Embassy is (52) (55) 5080-2000, fax (52) (55) 5525-5040.
+The telephone number of the Embassy is (52) (55) 5080-2000, fax (52) (55) 5080-2005.

-Website: http://mexico.usembassy.gov
+Website: https://mx.usembassy.gov

-U.S Bureau for Consular Affairs
+U.S. Bureau for Consular Affairs

 Please visit our website for information about services for Americans abroad, travel warnings and announcements.